raferasss/gitCopyIn_C/README.md

 O presente projeto trata-se de um clone do Git, uma ferramenta amplamente utilizada para controle de versão de código.
 Nossa missão consiste em desenvolver um versionador funcional, totalmente implementado em linguagem C. O projeto foi idealizado e executado por um grupo composto por três dedicados alunos do curso de Ciência da Computação, no segundo semestre de sua formação acadêmica.
 Estamos empenhados em aprimorar nossas habilidades de programação e adquirir um profundo entendimento dos princípios fundamentais de controle de versão, enquanto aplicamos os conhecimentos adquiridos até o momento em nosso curso.
 Com determinação e trabalho em equipe, buscamos alcançar resultados de qualidade e contribuir para a evolução do cenário de desenvolvimento de software.

+# VERSIONER

+This project is a clone of Git, a widely used tool for code version control.
+Our mission is to develop a functional versioner, fully implemented in C language.
+The project was idealized and executed by a group composed of three dedicated students of the Computer Science course, in the second semester of their academic training.
+We are committed to improving our programming skills and gaining a deep understanding of fundamental version control principles, while applying the knowledge acquired so far in our course.
+With determination and teamwork, we seek to achieve quality results and contribute to the evolution of the software development scenario.

 # ESTRUTURA
 A estrutura de pastas da `PRIMEIRA` versão é esta a seguir: